 We've already taken our first step towards professional-level image correction by learning how to read and understand image histograms, and I highly recommend you read through that tutorial before you continue.
 Histograms show us where the current tonal range of our image falls between pure black and pure white, making it easy to spot potential problems such as poor overall contrast or shadow and highlight clipping.
 In this tutorial, we'll take what we've learned about histograms and see how to easily improve the tonal range of an image using a Levels adjustment in Photoshop!

 To get a good sense of how the Levels adjustment works, rather than jumping in and correcting an actual image, let's start with something more simple; we'll "correct" a black-to-white gradient.
 I know, it sounds crazy, but the gradient will make it easy for us to see what's happening as we make adjustments in the Levels dialog box.
-Once we've covered the details of how Levels works, we'll look at a real world example of how Levels can be used to quickly improve contrast and restore shadow and highlight detail in a photograph.Get the PDF version of this tutorial!
+Once we've covered the details of how Levels works, we'll look at a real world example of how Levels can be used to quickly improve contrast and restore shadow and highlight detail in a photograph.Download our tutorials as print-ready PDFs!

 Here's the gradient I have open in Photoshop.
 Imagine that this is supposed to be a black-to-white gradient.
 In other words, it should start with pure black on the far left and gradually transition to pure white on the far right.
 But that's not what we're seeing.
 Instead of black on the left, we have a lighter shade of gray.
 And instead of white on the right, we have a darker (than white) shade of gray.
 Without any true blacks or whites, the gradient appears faded and dull, resulting in poor contrast.
 Even though we're looking at a simple gradient here, this is a common problem that many photos suffer from, whether it's because the image was under or over-exposed or because it's an older photograph that has faded over time.
 It's also exactly the type of problem that Photoshop's Levels adjustment was designed to correct: